 Serving as the primary author of an internal document for The Bridgespan Group to integrate racial equity into its strategy work and case team processes.

-Serving as the Diversity Recruitment Director at Williams College, where he defined institutional priorities with the College’s senior administration, and managed three staff to lead institutional efforts for the recruitment of first-generation, low-income and student of color populations, accounting for roughly 45% of each enrolling class.
+Serving as the Diversity Recruitment Director at Williams College, where he defined institutional priorities with the College’s senior administration, and managed three staff to lead efforts for the recruitment of first-generation, low-income and student of color populations, accounting for roughly 45% of each enrolling class.

 Ahmmad holds an M.B.A. and M.A in Education from Stanford University, an M.A. in Sociology from Harvard University, and a B.A. in Sociology & Anthropology and Japanese from Swarthmore College.